 Frequently Asked Questions

-When should you seek treatment for your wound at Our Wound Healing Center?
+When should you seek treatment for your wound at our Wound Healing Center?

 - You have had a sore that won't heal for more than 30 days (commonly experienced by people with diabetes).